TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: Additional Experimental Results

 \textbf{Answer Prediction Histograms. } \cref{fig:histogram-train-data} gives an overview of the position of the first occurrence of \ans in the \rtx[s] for each data source we used for training. \cref{fig:histogram-comp-rate} shows the compression rate statistics of \method for each test dataset.

-\textbf{Case Study of \method. } By manual inspection, we have seen that for easier problems in the MATH-500 dataset, there is a clearer transition to overthinking, which is well detected by \method.
-However, for harder AIME25 problems, the transition is less obvious. \cref{fig:cot-math-195,fig:cot-math-77,fig:cot-aime-508,fig:cot-aime-517} show the generated \rtx[s] of the Qwen3-14B model for a single sample from MATH-500 and AIME25 with the predicted probabilities from \method.
+\textbf{Case Study of \method.} By manual inspection, we have seen that \chreplaced[id=AN]{easy problems have}{for easier problems in the MATH-500 dataset, there is} a clearer transition to overthinking, which is well detected by \method. \chreplaced[id=AN]{However, \method may not always detect the appropriate answer position cleanly on harder questions. \cref{fig:cot-math-195,fig:cot-math-77,fig:cot-aime-508,fig:cot-aime-517} demonstrate this behavior on Qwen3-14B \rtx[s].}{However, for harder AIME25 problems, the transition is less obvious. \ref{fig:cot-math-195,fig:cot-math-77,fig:cot-aime-508,fig:cot-aime-517} show the generated \rtx[s] of the Qwen3-14B model for a single sample from MATH-500 and AIME25 with the predicted probabilities from \method.}